cityofships/i-love-compute/README.md

 This is a variant of `user-pocl` building the experimental vulkan backend using clspv.

+- The user can download build and install PoCL by doing `./user-pocl-spv build`.
+- The installation is done in user workspace and provided software is not made available in default environment.
+- The user can run `COMMAND` with built PoCL by doing `./user-pocl-spv run [COMMAND]`.

 ### [`user-chip-spv`](scripts/user-chip-spv)

 A script to download, build and run CHIP-SPV (a platform to run HIP over OpenCL) and run software using it.

 CHIP-SPV is an integration of HIPCL and HIPLZ supporting OpenCL and Level Zero backends.

+- The user can download build and instal CHIP-SPV by doing `./user-chip-spv build`.
+- The installation is done in user workspace and provided software is not made available in default environment.
+- The user can run `COMMAND` with built CHIP-SPV by doing `./user-chip-spv run [COMMAND]`.

 ### [`user-amdoclfix`](scripts/user-amdoclfix)